-Temperatures have begun dropping, which means that you’re going to need your furnace to keep you warm and safe this winter season, especially here in Chicago.
+Temperatures have begun dropping, which means that you’re going to need your furnace to keep you warm and safe this winter season, especially here in the Chicago area.
 Because you’ll be depending so heavily on your furnace, it’s important that you keep the following seven safety tips in mind:

 You should keep these furnace safety tips in mind as winter weather begins to hit the Chicago area and you become more and more dependent on your furnace to keep your home comfortable and safe.

 If you need home heating services in the Chicagoland area, contact us at Glenbrook Heating & Air Conditioning.